brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 While Eleventy does an admirable job of keeping that from its users, it can't do it completely; and, for that matter, I neither have nor expect to gain sufficient knowledge to write my own plugins to use those many items, and there just aren't that many such plugins right now.
 There will be in time, of course, but it'll take a while---and the better-known competitors are sucking a lot of the oxygen out of the development room in that regard.

+Thus, I was back to preferring the all-in-one-box, single-binary goodness of Hugo once again.
+Then I read something that helped me make up my mind, if such a thing is ever possible with a flighty cranium like mine.

 ### Flavio Copes is 'waaaay smarter than I (no&nbsp;kidding)

-On the day this week when I was deciding whether to revert to Hugo, I encountered one particular article that made my decision a lot easier, if not less personally embarrassing given the big deal I'd made about the short-lived change.
+On the day this week when I was pondering whether to revert to Hugo, egg-on-my-face be damned, I encountered one particular article that made the choice a lot easier---if not less personally embarrassing, given the big deal I'd made about the short-lived change.

 Back in January, Flavio Copes, the well-known developer and prolific tech blogger (not to mention Hugo user), wrote a piece called "[The pros of using a boring stack](https://flaviocopes.com/boring-stack/)."
 Among his many salient-as-usual points (and the boldfacing is all his):